rajkumardubey/DataStructure/README.md

 This recursive nature of DFS can be implemented using stacks.
 The basic idea is as follows:
 - Pick a starting node and push all its adjacent nodes into a stack.
-- Pop a node fromSortedArray stack to select the next node to visit and push all its adjacent nodes into a stack.
+- Pop a node from stack to select the next node to visit and push all its adjacent nodes into a stack.
 - Repeat this process until the stack is empty.
 However, ensure that the nodes that are visited are marked.
-This will prevent you fromSortedArray visiting the same node more than once.
+This will prevent you from visiting the same node more than once.
 If you do not mark the nodes that are visited and you visit the same node more than once, you may end up in an infinite loop.

 <br></br>